Solver rewards

 The payment calculation can result in a negative figure, in which case the solver is required to pay the amount to the protocol.

-The payment is capped from above and below using the function with and .
+The payment is capped from above and below using the function that is chain-specific, and is determined by the following values:

 Submitted scores that are non-positive will be ignored.
 If only one solution is submitted, is set to zero.
 Formally, this corresponds to always considering the empty solution which does not settle any trades and has quality zero as part of the submitted solutions.